A 28-year-old nerd who loves writing, history and just learning as much as possible Works part-time as an SAT-Prep Teacher at Huntington

 In 2018, London's Spitfire bested Philidelphia's Fusion, the same team that pulled off a shocking upset, knocking out NYC's undefeated NYXL (Excelsior) out of the semi-finals.

 As an NYC native, I was disappointed that they lost, but I was still proud of my team.
 Just saying.

 5. The Community

-Is there a hero that you may like but you can't seem to use them to their full potential?
+Is there a hero that you like but can't seem to use them to their full potential?
 Youtube it.
-You're wondering why Sombra can hack a human body but said human still use their giant mechanical fist to knock you across the border?
+Are you wondering why Sombra can hack a human body but said human still uses their giant mechanical fist to knock you across the border?
 Youtube it.
-You wanna see Mercy dab Hanzo, D.Va and Genji out of existence?
+You wanna see Mercy dab Hanzo, D.Va, and Genji out of existence?
 Youtube it.
-Or better yet:

 If you guys have anything you like about the game, feel free to share your thoughts in the comments section.
 Until then, see you next time!